stephensmitchell-forks/occt/dox/user_guides/foundation_classes/basics.md

 @subsection mem_benefits_drawbacks Benefits and drawbacks

 The major benefit of the OCCT memory manager is explained  by its recycling of small and medium blocks that makes an application work much faster when it constantly allocates and frees multiple memory blocks of similar sizes.
 In practical situations, the real gain on the application performance may be up to 50%.

 The associated drawback is that recycled memory is not returned to the operating system during program execution.
 This may lead to  considerable memory consumption and even be misinterpreted as a memory leak.
 To  minimize this effect it is necessary to call the method *Standard::Purge* after the completion of memory-intensive operations.

 The overhead expenses induced by the OCCT memory manager  are:
-  * size of every allocated memory block is rounded up to 8 bytes  (when *MMGT_OPT* is 0 (default), the rounding is defined by the CRT; the typical  value for 32-bit platforms is 4 bytes)
+  * size of every allocated memory block is rounded up to 8 bytes  (when *MMGT_OPT* is 0 (default), the rounding is defined by the CRT; the typical  value for 32-bit platforms is 4 bytes)<br/><br/>

   * additional 4 bytes (or 8 on 64-bit platforms) are allocated in  the beginning of every memory block to hold its size (or address of the next  free memory block when recycled in free list) only when *MMGT_OPT* is 1.

-Note that these overheads may be greater or less than  overheads induced by the C heap memory manager, so overall memory consumption  may be greater in either optimized or standard modes, depending on  circumstances.
+@note These overheads may be greater or less than overheads induced by the C heap memory manager, so overall memory consumption  may be greater in either optimized or standard modes, depending on circumstances.

 As a general rule, it is advisable to allocate memory through significant blocks.
 In this way, you can work with blocks of contiguous  data, and processing is facilitated for the memory page manager.

 OCCT memory manager uses mutex to lock access to free lists, therefore it may have less  performance than non-optimized mode in situations when different threads often make simultaneous calls to the memory manager.

 The reason is that modern  implementations of *malloc()* and *free()* employ several allocation arenas and  thus avoid delays waiting mutex release, which are possible in such situations.